Anti-CRISPR: History

 Thanks to the use of bioinformatic tools, in 2016, AcrIIC1, AcrIIC2 and AcrIIC3 protein families were discovered in Neisseria meningitidis (which had been infected by phages previously).
 Such proteins were the first inhibitors of type II CRISPR–Cas to be found (concretely, they impeded II-C CRISPR–Cas9, the type of mechanism used in the genetic edition of human cells).
 A year later, a study confirmed the presence of type II-A CRISPR–Cas9 inhibitors (AcrIIA1, AcrIIA2, AcrIIA3 and AcrIIA4) in Listeria monocytogenes (infected by bacteriophages which introduced the anti-CRISPR proteins).
 Two of those proteins (AcrIIA2 and AcrIIA4) were demonstrated to work properly against Streptococcus pyogenes type II-A defensive CRISPR system.

+While the mechanistical bases for many Acrs against other CRISPR systems were well known, only few anti-CRISPRs against the complex III-A CRISPR system had been well characterised before the finding of AcrIIIA2 encoded by Streptococcus thermophilus phage SW3.
+With the use of bioinformatic tools, phages infecting Streptococcus species were screened with a quilt-by-association method.
+Adjacent to the gene encoding the previously known anti-CRISPR protein AcrIIA6 against type II-A CRIPSR systems an anti-CRISPR protein AcrIIIA2 against type III-A-Cas was discovered.
+It blocks the seed region of crRNA and thereby the binding of target RNA by forming a complex with the host bacterium’s enolase enzyme.
+This blocks all downstream functions of the type III CRISPR: cleavage of target RNA, cleavage of DNA, and cyclic oligoadenylate synthesis.

 The result of all this research has been the discovery of 21 different Anti-CRISPR protein families, despite other inhibitors may exist due to the quick mutational process of phages.
 Thus, more research is needed to unravel the complexity of anti-CRISPR systems.